Xraft/Submit-Your-Article/README.md

 /**

-title: [Type down the title of your article here] </br>
+title: *Type down the title of your article here.* </br>
-date: [Here follows 'yyyy-mm-dd hh-mm-ss' format, for roughly recording your time of creating this article.
-Example:2018-02-19 22:51:19]</br>
+date: *Roughly recording your time of creating this article.
+Example:2018-02-19 22:51:19*</br>
-tags: [Optional, you can specify it, we will help allocate and adjust approparate tags] </br>
+tags: *Optional, you can specify it, we will help allocate and adjust approparate tags* </br>
-categories: [Optional, you can specify it, we will help allocate and adjust approparate categories] </br>
+categories: *Optional, you can specify it, we will help allocate and adjust approparate categories* </br>

 '''
 Put your github flavor markdown here.